johnzilla/exitpal-app/README.md

 - **API key protection** via serverless edge functions
 - **No data sharing** with third parties
 - **GDPR compliant** data handling
+- **10DLC compliant** SMS service with proper opt-out mechanisms

+## 📋 Legal Compliance

+### SMS Service Notice
+ExitPal scheduled message service.
+Message and data rates may apply.
+Message frequency varies.
+Text HELP for help.
+Text STOP to opt-out.
+[Terms of Service](/terms) [Privacy Policy](/privacy).

+### Opt-out Instructions
+- Text **STOP** to any ExitPal number to opt out of all messages
+- Text **HELP** to any ExitPal number for assistance
+- Delete your account through the dashboard settings

 ## 🌟 Hackathon Achievements